DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 life.
 Today, concert venues Melkweg and Paradiso, which were squatted in the 1970s, are still bearing testimony to the cultural contributions that have come from the squatters movement.
-Another major cultural venue at the time was Wijers, which existed between 1981 and 1984.[^14] The biggest squat ever running in the Netherlands was located close to Amsterdam’s central railway station.
-It housed around a hundred small companies, from galleries and studios to a concert hall fitting twelve hundred people.
+Another major cultural venue at the time was Wijers, which existed between 1981 and 1984.

 The experience of a place in which things were happening led the squatters to believe they could create new economies.
 As such, squats